tfburns/State-Complexes-of-Gridworlds/README.md

 pip install -r requirements.txt
 ```

 Assuming these are all installed correctly, you should be good to go.
+This repo was tested with Python 3.7.4, Kivy 1.11.1, and NetworkX 2.3.

 ## Usage